 The districts of Churu, Jhunjhunu, and Sikar combine to make Shekhawati region which carries the legacy of iconic merchants in the form of grand Havelis, who eventually moved to the bigger towns of Delhi, Mumbai and Kolkata during the decline of silk route, leaving their mansions abused and in disuse.
 Every single inch of these Havelis is adorned with beautiful fresco paintings which depict amusing stories from the lives of merchants, kings, and queens.
 The pictures also depict the borderless imagination of artists and the merchants as some of them are a perfect amalgamation of real & unreal, tangible & intangible, and Indian & Western.
 The doors are made from the sturdy teak wood imported from Myanmar (then Burma), and Belgian mirrors grace some parts too.
 Some of these mansions have been restored to beautiful heritage hotels, a few are managed by their caretakers, and others have their great assets unlocked behind big doors.
 Rajputi and European architectures have a significant influence on their construction style which comes as a result of travels of the owners to the various parts of the world for their trade.

-Let’s embark on a journey to unravel the rich and amusing history of this region, to give a visual treat to our eyes and click some Instagram-perfect shots.
+Let’s embark on a journey to celebrate Holi in the most unique and fun way, unravel the rich and amusing history of this region, and to give a visual treat to our eyes and click some Instagram-perfect shots.
 Be ready to explore the unexplored and be amazed by this hidden gem in the state of Rajasthan!

 1. Holi Celebrations: Holi in Shekhawati is celebrated in one of the most fun and unique ways.
-We will celebrate it with a few people (in order to keep it manageable) from the local community.
+The entire town irrespective of their religion comes together and dance to the local beats in the streets.
+Holi in Shekhawati is also not a extremely crowded affair or local would not throw any colors on tourists without their permission.
+We will celebrate it in a manageable manner within our group and the local community.
 We will have a dry Holi with lot of sweets while dancing on the tunes of local drums, Dholaks, and melodious folk songs.

 3. Cenotaphs: Cenotaphs or chhatris are a type of monument created by wealthy Rajasthani families to honor their dead.
 We will visit the Poddar group of Chhatris where mesmerizing murals depict the scenes from Ramayana and the life of Lord Krishna.